dvychen/image-block/README.md

 # image-block
-Chrome extension to remove certain types of images on webpages.
+Chrome extension to block certain types of images on webpages.